 Are you a middle school teacher in the Tri-State area looking to start a musical theatre program at your school?
 You may be eligible to participate in the JumpStart Theatre Program and do so for free!
-Learn more and apply today for funding for the 2020-2021 school.
+Learn more and apply today for funding for the 2022-2023 school year.

 *original pilot site

 How it works